-Similar to Google’s search engine, ranking your videos on YouTube is not an easy nut to crack.
-The second-largest search engine after Google has its own algorithms that decide the ranking of each video.
-Driven by the goal of delivering the most relevant results to the user’s intent based on the keyword used, YouTube SEO is determined by how well the query matches with your title, description, and your content as a whole.
+Similar to Google’s search engine, ranking your videos on YouTube and YouTube video optimization as a whole are not easy nuts to crack.
+YouTube search engine is the second-largest search engine after Google has its own algorithms that decide the ranking of each video.
+Driven by the goal of delivering the most relevant results to the user’s intent based on the keyword used, YouTube SEO is determined by how well the query matches with your title, description, and your content.

-Ranking factors include among others the category of your video as well as the channel.
-YouTube also uses indirect signals by audiences through various engagements such as like, dislike, comment, share, subscribe, and watch time.
+YouTube Ranking factors include among others the category of your video as well as the channel.
+YouTube also uses indirect signals based on audiences through various engagements such as like, dislike, comment, share, subscribe, and watch time.

 Keeping all these factors in mind, if YouTubers want to dominate the search results, they need to optimize their videos in accordance with the best YouTube SEO practices and set the ground for promoting their YouTube channel.
 Here’s your guide to getting started.